Is Your Event Ready for the “Intentional Inclusion Era”?

 I call this the "Intentional Inclusion Test."
 It is this final area that will illuminate which aspects of the event need to be updated to ensure that your event is intentionally inclusive to all of your attendee profiles.

 Inclusiveness is not just a political topic.
 It’s filtered throughout everything that we do.
 As event professionals, it’s our job to bring people together.
-How will you be intentionally inclusive in 2017?
+How will you be intentionally inclusive?

 Tamela Blalock, MBA, CMP, DES, is senior director, membership services with the National Association of Wholesalers-Distributors, where she focuses on growing memberships to the Billion Dollar and Large Company C-Suite Roundtables, and increasing NAW member engagement through the Roundtable events.
 She has worked in several Washington-area institutions, including the Central Intelligence Agency, Washington Redskins, SmithBucklin/Courtesy Associates, and George Washington University.
 Blalock, a very engaged member of the Professional Convention Management Association, Meeting Professionals International, and the American Society of Association Executives, also is one of the five co-founders of the Association for Women in Events.